SkylineCommunications/dataminer-docs/connector-help/connector_help/Screen Service Transmitter SDT 201 ARK6.md

 ### Echo Settings

-On this page, you can manage the alarm thresholds, using the parameters **Signal Quality Thresholds** and **MER Threshold**."FE" and "Measure" thresholds can also be configured on this page.
+On this page, you can manage the alarm thresholds, using the parameters **Signal Quality Thresholds** and **MER Threshold**.
+"FE" and "Measure" thresholds can also be configured on this page.

 ### Echo Canceller